Mathemodica/ModelicaPowerSystemBook/README.md

 ### (Re-)Purchase

-- Edition 1.0.7 [here via Gumroad](https://gum.co/mathemodica-powsys) for as much as you think this e-book deserves (minimum 5$). (you are contributing to the enhancement and maintenance of this e-book & encouraging similar future initiatives).
-A PDF is to be automatically delivered by Email (check your junk folder).
+- Edition 1.0.7 [here via Gumroad](https://gum.co/mathemodica-powsys) for as much as you think this e-book deserves (minimum 5$).

 **Privacy notice** Private data including email addresses and amount of payment shall not be disclosed.

 #### Remarks

-* Consider re-purchasing from time to time due to regular or occoasional contents update.
-Check the actual version.
-Significant content changes shall be reflected by the number y in version x.y.z ( e.g. version 1.2.3 has major enhancements to version 1.0.5)
+* Significant content changes from a version to another shall be reflected by the number y in version x.y.z ( e.g. version 1.2.3 has major enhancements in comparison with version 1.0.5)
 *  In order to obtain the e-book from the given gumroad.com link, place a number (your suggested amount) in the box "name a fair price" and the press the button "add to card", or the button "I want this!" or the button "Buy this".
-Afterwords, insert your email address and press "get"
+Afterwords, insert your email address and press "get".
+A PDF is to be automatically delivered by Email (check your junk folder).

 ### Online Access

-PDFs of the book chapters and contents updates can be accessed online @ [the scientific platform of the project on ResearchGate](https://www.researchgate.net/project/Book-Modelica-By-Application-Power-Systems).
+PDFs of the individual book chapters and contents updates can be accessed online @ [the scientific platform of the project on ResearchGate](https://www.researchgate.net/project/Book-Modelica-By-Application-Power-Systems).
 Here you can also discuss the contents by commenting the uploaded outline or the relevant chapters.
 You can provide feedback, suggestions and light contributions.
 You can report relevant academic publications the authors are not necessarily aware about.

 ### Involvement and contrubutions

-Experts are welcome to participate passively (by using comments for light reports, light reviews, topic suggestions, feedback etc.) or actively (by taking apart in the writing, solid read-through reviews, etc.).
+* Experts are welcome to participate passively (by using comments for light reports, light reviews, topic suggestions, feedback etc.) or actively (by taking apart in the writing, solid read-through reviews, etc.).
 Any contribution shall be acknowledged (acknowledgment section) or credited (on the top of a section or a chapter).

-For further desired compensations, contact us, see contact details below.
+* For further desired compensations for those who maintain a contibution ratio of at least 5%, contact the first author, see contact details below.

-For involvement with scientific contributions, view proposed conditions in [the outline on ResearchGate](https://www.researchgate.net/publication/353340102_Book_Outline_Modelica_by_Application_Power_Systems).
+* For involvement with scientific contributions, view proposed conditions in [the outline on ResearchGate](https://www.researchgate.net/publication/353340102_Book_Outline_Modelica_by_Application_Power_Systems).

 ### Ch.
 9 Relevant Modelica Libraries

 [Ch.
 9 Relevant Modelica Libaries (ResearchGate)](https://www.researchgate.net/publication/354619412_Relevant_Modelica_Libraries)

 Library developers or owners can report or actualize their library by commenting this chapter.
 The provided description shall not exceed 100 words.
 As many references as desired and a URL can be provided.
 For signficant contributions, consider contacting us in advance.
 View contact details and involvement conditions in the outline.

-### Sponsorship

-Drop an email to PowerSystemBook-at-mathemodica.com if you'd like to place the logo of your organization or product at several pages of the e-book.

-The authors have the right to reject a non relevant request without stating the reasons.

 ### Issues and scientific contribution